 By the time we reach the prime of our life its as if we’ve completely forgotten this organic inclination towards the wonderful exploration of nature.

-The most atrocious misfortune of growing up today is that this clear-eyed vision for what is truly beautiful and awe-inspiring is dimmed, or even put out, by the over commercialization of sterile and artificial things which only serve to preoccupy.
-Why must this devilish thing happen?
+The most atrocious misfortune of growing up today is that this clear-eyed vision for what is truly beautiful and awe-inspiring is dimmed, or even put out, by the over-commercialization of sterile and artificial things which only serve to preoccupy.
+Why must this devilish thing have to happen?
 To have our sense of wonder expunged from all but the deepest recesses of our consciousness?

 Engagement, That Detestable Ball And Chain

-In the mid-1970s, a study by psychologists Marc and Helen Bornstein found a linear correlation between a city’s population and the briskness of its foot traffic.
-The exact reason why walking cadence parallels urban congestion is open to serious debate, but it could very likely suggest two things.
+In the mid-1970s, a study published by psychologists Marc and Helen Bornstein found a linear correlation between a city’s population and the briskness of its foot traffic.
+The exact reason why walking cadence parallels urban congestion is open to serious debate, but two things come to mind right away.

 First, the sensory overload received from city life could affect a human being to unknowingly limit their exposure to artificial stimulants by moving away from them, the louder the clatter the quicker the escape.
 Second, there’s the hustle and bustle experienced in larger cities which could affect human patience adversely.
 People have tendencies to hurry through their affairs to avoid congestion and to minimize time spent waiting as they try to get more things done.